ReproNim/OHBMEducation-2022/Exercise/README.md

 # The Publication Exercise for the course

 # JuputerHub
 JupyterHub provides the computational platform we will use.
-We can all use a common platform with all our needed software prerequeites and environment pre-set.
-This eliminates the hassle of making all this work on everyones local computers.
-However, the downside is that you may not be able to replicate this example 'at home' unless/until you solve the software prerequsites on your own computational platform.
+We can all use a common platform with all our needed software prerequisites and environment pre-set.
+This eliminates the hassle of making all this work on everyone's local computers.
+However, the downside is that you may not be able to replicate this example 'at home' unless/until you solve the software prerequisites on your own computational platform.
-That's OK, ***ReproNim*** is here to help after the course qith your own 'home' computational platform.
+That's OK, ***ReproNim*** is here to help after the course with your own 'home' computational platform.

 # The Steps
 We will do our re-executable publication in a sequence of steps that are designed to accomplish all the necessary tasks in the timeframe allocated by our